 After becoming a tasker and setting your rates the app will then let you know when a task is available.
 Depending on how much you do you can make a few dollars to a few thousand a month.
 The more you put into it the more money you make.

 Do you own a car?
 Do you like to drive and meet new people?
 Then driving with Uber may be perfect for you.
 If you pass your background check and finish your activation, you can start using the Uber app to get requests to pick people up.
 The more you drive, the more money you make.
 Become a “weekend warrior” and start making extra money!
 Here's 7 tips to boost your earnings with Uber from The Penny Hoarder.

 The same as Uber in most respects, however usually Lyft passengers will go farther, be nicer, and tip you making you even more money.
 On top of that driving with both apps (there aren't any rules against it) means making more money.

-Swagbucks is one of the best money earning apps.
+Swagbucks is one of the best money earning apps (again, in my opinion.)
 If you search via the app and buy items there, take surveys, or watch videos, you'll get “Swagbucks” which you can then cash in for gift cards.
 Good gift cards too, to places like Amazon, Walmart, Target.

 Money Making Apps that Help You Rent Your Stuff for Extra Cash